visgl/deck.gl/bindings/python/pydeck/README.md

 pydeck is a set of Python bindings for making spatial visualizations with [deck.gl](https://deck.gl), optimized for a Jupyter Notebook environment.

-For more, open the `examples/` directory in a Jupyter notebook.

-## Getting started

-First, install pydeck:
+To get started, run

 ```bash
 pip install pydeck
 ```

+For more, open the `examples/` directory in a Jupyter notebook.

 ## Installation